Table of contents

 These strengths make Warmy.io a dependable choice for individuals and small teams looking to kickstart cold email outreach without a heavy tech setup.

-Cons: Here is what people dislike about Warmy:
+Cons: Here is what people dislike about Warmy (e.g., emails landing in spam folders):

 ⚠️Pricing lacks transparency